History of manufactured fuel gases: Air-cooled condensers

 The horizontal condenser was an extended foul main with the pipe in a zigzag pattern from end to end of one of the retort-house walls.
 Flange connections were essential as blockages from naphthalene or pitchy deposits were likely to occur.
 The condensed liquids flowed down the sloping pipes in the same direction as the gas.
 As long as gas flow was slow, this was an effective method for the removal of naphthalene.
 Vertical air condensers had gas and tar outlets.

 The annular atmospheric condenser was easier to control with respect to cooling rates.
 The gas in the tall vertical cylinders was annular in form and allowed an inside and outside surface to be exposed to cooling air.
 The diagonal side pipes conveyed the warm gas to the upper ends of each annular cylinder.
 Butterfly valves or dampers were fitted to the top of each vertical air pipe, so that the amount of cooling could be regulated.

 The battery condenser was a long and narrow box divided internally by baffle-plates which cause the gas to take a circuitous course.
 The width of the box was usually about 2 feet, and small tubes passed from side to side form the chief cooling surface.
 The ends of these tubes were left open to allow air to pass through.
 The obstruction caused by the tubes played a role in breaking up and throwing down the tars suspended in the gas.

 Typically, plants using cast-iron mains and apparatus allowed 5 square feet of superficial area per 1,000 cubic feet of gas made per day.
 This could be slightly reduced when wrought iron or mild steel was used.

-Water Cooled Condensers
+Water-cooled condensers

-Water cooled condensers were mainly constructed from riveted mild steel plates (which form the outer shell) and steel or wrought-iron tubes.
+Water-cooled condensers were mainly constructed from riveted mild steel plates (which form the outer shell) and steel or wrought-iron tubes.
 There were two distinct types used: